Stanisław Sosabowski: Death

+Legacy: depictions and recognitions

+Sosabowski was portrayed by Gene Hackman in the award-winning 1977 war film A Bridge Too Far.

 In The Hague, on 31 May 2006, Queen Beatrix of the Netherlands awarded the Military Order of William to the Polish 1st Independent Parachute Brigade.
 The brigade's commander, Sosabowski, was posthumously awarded the "Bronze Lion".
 In part this was the result of a Dutch TV documentary depicting the brigade as having played a far more significant role in Market Garden than had been hitherto acknowledged.
 In this film by Geertjan Lassche, Prince Bernhard of the Netherlands said the Poles deserved to be honoured with at least a medal.

 The following day, on 1 June, a ceremony was held at Driel, the town where the Polish 1st Independent Parachute Brigade fought.
 Among the speakers at the ceremony were the mayor of Overbetuwe, as well as Sosabowski's grandson and great-grandson.

 In the summer of 2012 1st Airborne Major Tony Hibbert made a video appeal for Sosabowski to be pardoned and honoured.

 His bust was unveiled on 1 September 2013 in Kraków's Jordan Park.
 Sosabowski is one of many Polish historical figures honoured in the Park.

-Awards
+The elite Polish 6th Airborne Brigade, which traces its traditions back to the 1st Independent Parachute Brigade, is officially named 6 Brygada Powietrznodesantowa im. gen. bryg.
+Stanisława Franciszka Sosabowskiego, in honor of Sosabowski.

+In September 2023, the Polish School in Glasgow, a Saturday complementary school, decided to adopt the name of General Sosabowski as its patron.
+The honours to the famous patron were celebrated with the Polish and British parachute corps, and the veterans' organisations.

-He was awarded many military honours, including:
+Sosabowski was awarded many military honours, including: